GCuser99/tbRegExp/README.md

 |**Single-file drop-in**|You want one `.twin` in your project, no reference|Manual|
 |**ActiveX DLL**|You're calling from VBA or another COM host|Re-install the DLL (Inno script included)|

 The package can be referenced through twinBASIC's Package Server.
-In the IDE, click References -> Available Packages.
+In the IDE, click **References -> Available Packages**.
 Scroll to find the entry and click the checkbox on the left of the entry.
-Then click "Apply Changes" button in lower-right.
+Then click **Apply Changes** button in lower-right.

 <img src="https://github.com/GCuser99/tbRegExp/blob/main/Images/package install.png" alt="Package" width=90%>